 All revenue loss estimates in this report are based on information gathered from various sources.
 The most reliable information was obtained from the actual tax return data.
-Unfortunately, this information was not always available and other sources were used.
-This was the case for many of the sales tax exemptions.
+However, not all data on a return can be captured nor is there room on the returns to provided space to list all exemptions.
+When available, other reliable sources were used.